ericoporto/ags-manual-wiki/Tumbleweed.md

 void Verbs.RemoveExtension();
 ```

-Used to remove the extension from a location (Hotspots, Objects etc.), so it doesn’t get displayed in the status bar.
+Used to remove the extension from a location (Hotspots, Objects etc.), so it doesn't get displayed in the status bar.

 ---